Capture of Fez (1576): Aftermath

-Abd al-Malik recognized the Ottoman Sultan Murad III as Caliph, and reorganized his army along Ottoman lines and adopted Ottoman customs, but negotiated for the Ottoman troops to leave his country in exchange for a large payment in gold, suggesting that he had a looser concept of vassalage than what the Ottoman sultan may have supposed.
-At his request, 300 Janissaries and 1,000 Zwawas remained in Fes to form his honour guard.
-The two year reign of Abd al-Malik was understood by all to be a period of de facto Moroccan vassalage to Istanbul.
+Once established at Fez, Abd al-Malik recognized the Ottoman Sultan Murad III as Caliph, and reorganized his army along Ottoman lines and adopted Ottoman customs, yet he negotiated for the Ottoman troops to leave his domain in exchange for a large payment in gold.
+This suggests that he envisioned a more autonomous tributary status than the Ottoman Sultan may have anticipated.
+At his request, a smaller force, reported as 300 Janissaries and 1,000 Zwawas, remained at Fez as a guard attached to the ruler.
+The two-year reign of Abd al-Malik was a period of pronounced Ottoman influence, during which the Saadian ruler acknowledged the authority of the Ottoman Sultan.